microsoft/SEAL/README.md

 # Microsoft SEAL

-Microsoft SEAL is an easy-to-use open-source ([MIT licensed](LICENSE)) homomorphic encryption library developed by the Cryptography and Privacy Research group at Microsoft.
+Microsoft SEAL is an easy-to-use open-source ([MIT licensed](LICENSE)) homomorphic encryption library developed by the Cryptography and Privacy Research Group at Microsoft.
 Microsoft SEAL is written in modern standard C++ and is easy to compile and run in many different environments.
 For more information about the Microsoft SEAL project, see [sealcrypto.org](https://www.microsoft.com/en-us/research/project/microsoft-seal).